 How to set solving parameters and run the Analysis.

 T9 | Post Processing Module

 An overview of post-processing module.
-How to manage an OpenSees output file, view plots (deformed shape, surface color map, fiber section plot…), animation and extracting chart data.
+How to manage an OpenSees output file, how to view plots (deformed shape, surface color map, fiber section plot…), create animation and extract chart data.

-What is and how to apply a special purpose property.
+What is a special purpose property and how to apply it.